 A. No. The maximum period of 90 calendar days allowed under Trustee Policy is not synonymous with a three-month period because three calendar months generally constitute 91 or 92 days.

-Q. May any of the contractual Pension terms besides the rate be altered for break-in period employees?
+Q. May any of the contractual Pension terms besides the rate be altered for break-in rate persons?

 Q. May the bargaining parties determine a time period during which the break-in rate will apply that is different than the 90 calendar days stated in the Policy?

 A. Yes.
-The bargaining parties may use a different calendar-day period, so long as it applies to regular employees who are serving a probationary period under the Pension Agreement and under no circumstances could any application of the formula chosen by the parties exceed any 90-calendar-day period.
-For example, the bargaining parties may wish to utilize a 30-calendar-day period for the break-in rate.
-This is acceptable.
-Also acceptable would be an 80-calendar-day period.
+The bargaining parties may use a different calendar-day period, so long as it applies to persons who have satisfied a specific minimum period of employment or seniority under the Pension Agreement and under no circumstances could any application of the formula chosen by the parties exceed any 90-calendar-day period.
+For example, the bargaining parties may wish to utilize a 30-calendar day period or a 60-calendar day period for the break-in rate.
+These are acceptable.
 However, under no circumstances may the period during which the break-in rate applies exceed the length of the probationary period provided in the Pension Agreement.

 In addition to the differing contribution rates for substantially different job classifications, a single or multiple break-in rates for the unit are also permissible, as described above.

-Q. Our Pension Agreement contains two different rates and meets the Trust's policy requirements for substantially different job classifications.
-We wish to negotiate a break-in rate.
-Must we apply the break-in rate to all job classifications?
+Q. The Pension Agreement contains two different rates and meets the Trust’s policy requirements for substantially different job classifications.
+Can the bargaining parties negotiate a break in rate.
+Does the break-in rate have to apply to all job classifications?